 Mac Task Manager: Activity Monitor

-As mentioned, Windows users will open Task Manager to close the apps that are misbehaving but can also use it to check the memory and get information on various processes that are running.
+As mentioned, Windows users will open the Task Manager to close misbehaving apps but can also use it to check the memory and get information on various processes running.
 Previously, we have shown you how to use Force Quit to close the app.
-But, if you want to check the processes that are running or learn more about memory consumption, you can use Activity Monitor.
+However, if you want to check the processes that are running or learn more about memory consumption, you can use Activity Monitor.

 To open Activity Monitor:

 - Press Command+Space or click on the magnifying glass to open the Spotlight.

 - Once the Spotlight opens, type Activity Monitor in the search box